 December 25: Christmas

-Hawaii is located in the Pacific time zone (GMT-9).
+Hawaii is located in the Hawaii-Aleutian Time Zone (HAST or UTC-10).
 To check the local time in Hawaii, click here.

 Note that Hawaii does not observe Daylight Savings Time (DST), unlike most of the rest of the U.S.A.